-If you use the NeCTAR Cloud through the Dashboard, then the AAF authentication tells the Cloud who you are.
-This is the basic authentication mechanism for the NeCTAR Cloud Dashboard, described in our article “Getting an Account”.
+If you use the Nectar Research Cloud through the Dashboard, then the AAF authentication tells the Cloud who you are.
+This is the basic authentication mechanism for the Nectar Cloud Dashboard, described in our article “Getting an Account”.

 SIDE NOTE Behind the scenes even the Dashboard uses the APIs (on your behalf).